 Wow, where did January go?
 I have been painting almost daily and doing some larger works too and revisiting Encaustics!
 Watercolor is where I began and I go back to it like seeing an old friend…so January was full of those.
 I especially love using a Stabilo pencil with water – magic happens!!

 While sketching, I pushed myself to draw outside the “perfect” features of a woman’s face.
-To tell the whole truth, I was actually was getting tired of doing “perfect”.
+To tell the whole truth, I was actually getting tired of striving for “perfect”.
 So, I elongated this woman’s nose quite a bit and made her eyes more expressive.
 Look at that mole!
 I loved her in the sketch, so decided to make a large, 18×24 canvas of her …mostly so I could go crazy with color!
 And I did.

 I started “Annabelle” with ephemera papers, adding marks and color.
 I sketched her on the canvas and played with some color leaving her to dry while I went out to eat.